 Earthy beets.
 Salty cheese.
-There’s something stunning about the contrast between the two.
+Much like the combination of baked feta and sweet fruit, there’s something stunning about the contrast between the two.
 So much so that few other embellishments are required in this easy and ingenious side dish.

 As for making and not just tasting this recipe, even experienced cooks may be surprised and, we dare say, stunned by two nifty tricks tucked into the method for roasting beets.
 Rather than simply plonking the beets on an oven rack, this recipe cleverly relies on wadded up parchment paper and a few drops of water to help capture moisture while the beets roast to ensure even cooking and tender results.
 (It also means no messy sheet pan or oven to scrub!)
 It also gives you permission to dispense with peeling the beets (as long as you scrub them) which not only keeps hands-on time to a minimum but creates a subtle crispness to the exterior of the beets.
 Sorta but not quite like a potato chip.–Jenny Howard